 Being an equal opportunity employer is something we take great pleasure in, but we also strive hard to provide the greatest workplace in our sector.
 As a result, our employees work with us for a considerable amount of time and have rewarding careers.
-Our company's success has been based on our beliefs and the ongoing development of our workforce in alignment with global changes, which has allowed us to maintain.
+Our company's success has been based on our beliefs and the ongoing development of our workforce in alignment with global changes, which has allowed us to maintain employee performance and meet or exceed their career goals.